jeff0102/binance-p2p-history/README.md

 Before running the script, make sure you have your Binance API key and secret key available.

-Paste your API key and secret key in the config.json file located in the project directory:
+Paste your API key and secret key in the `config.json` file located in the project directory (remember to give read permission only to protect your assets):

 ```json
 {